rontea/theme_2/README.md

 ## Gulp Tasks Update
 - compile-nobs : Compile without Compiling Bootstrap

-## gulp default
+##### gulp default task
-The data will be compiled on build folder to clean the build folder run clean task
+The data will be compiled on build folder, to clean the build folder run clean task

 ## Upcoming